Serial Peripheral Interface (SPI)

 int spi_register_controller(struct spi_controller *ctlr)

-register SPI master or slave controller
+register SPI host or target controller

 Parameters